-The DEA makes periodic unannounced inspections to audit registered controlled substance storage locations and laboratories to determine if the registrant is compliant with the Controlled Substance Act.
-PIs are required to be in attendance and provide the DEA Inspectors with all credentials, records, storage arrangements, and logs upon request.
+The DEA makes periodic unannounced inspections to audit registered controlled substances storage locations and laboratories to determine if the registrant is compliant with the Controlled Substances Act.
+Pls or authorized agents are required to be in attendance and provide the DEA Inspectors with all credentials, records, storage arrangements, and logs upon request.

 DEA Inspectors may send advance notice of an inspection to EHS, and in turn EHS will inform all registrants.
-All PIs must be present, as the DEA does not inform the university which registrant(s) will be inspected.
+All PIs or authorized agents must be present, as the DEA does not inform the university which registrant(s) will be inspected.
 If the PI refuses to take part in the inspection, the inspectors will get a court order (within hours) to proceed.
 An inspection conducted under a court order will be stricter and may be adversarial.